Last updated 04/05/2025

 - Confidentiality of information;

-- Access to medical records; and
+- Access to medical records and information resulting from the telehealth consultation; and

-- Dissemination of client identifiable information;
+- Dissemination of client identifiable information, which cannot occur without written consent;

 - Whether the telehealth consultation will be or will not be recorded;